Lattice homology and Seiberg-Witten Floer spectra

 \begin{proof}[Proof of Corollary~\ref{cor:a}] Let $R$ be the symmetric graded root corresponding to $(Y, \s)$, so that $\kappa(Y, \s) = \kappa(\Hty(R))$.
-By Theorem~\ref{thm:lesame}, we may replace $R$ by its monotone subroot.
-Suspend $\Hty(R)$ by $- \beta(Y, \s) \C$ so that the resulting monotone root has $\beta = 0$.
+Suspend $\Hty(R)$ by $- \beta(Y, \s) \C$ so that the resulting symmetric graded root has $\beta = 0$.
 The claim then follows from applying Lemma~\ref{lem:k-calc-monotone}, undoing the suspension, and applying (\ref{eq:beta}). \end{proof}